defano/digital-design/README.md

 _What's it do?_ Synthesizes Verilog into a format that can be loaded onto the Papilio's Spartan FPGA.

 Useful only if targeting these examples towards the Papilio FPGA board.
-This software is not needed for design entry or simulation.
+Not required for those without a Papilio or other Xilinx-based development board.

 Note that ISE was EOL'd in 2013 and is no longer supported.
 It is nonetheless required for designs targeting the older Spartan-family of FPGAs found on the Papilio hardware.

 Xilinx makes WebPack available at no cost but the installation process can be non-trivial.
 Xilinx requires you to register on their website before downloading the software and also to generate and install a license file before using it.
 Plus, on Linux, you'll need to tweak the installation to prevent library conflicts with modern distributions (a side effect of the software's age and lack of support).
 Xilinx does not offer a Mac OS X version of the code.

-**1. Download**
+#### 1. Download

 Download the most recent version of the ISE Design tools (full product installation, _all 6 GBs_ of it) from Xilinx's site (version 14.7).
 [For Linux, here](https://survey.xilinx.com/ss/wsb.dll/Xilinx/ISE_Download_Survey.htm?wsb5=14.7&wsb6=1&wsb7=Xilinx_ISE_DS_Lin_14.7_1015_1.tar) and [for Windows, here](https://survey.xilinx.com/ss/wsb.dll/Xilinx/ISE_Download_Survey.htm?wsb5=14.7&wsb6=1&wsb7=Xilinx_ISE_DS_Win_14.7_1015_1.tar).
 Note that you will have to fill out a survey and accept EULA terms to download.

-**2. Install**
+#### 2. Install

 Windows users can execute the installer tool; Linux users should follow the instructions below: